 Iron is an important mineral necessary for many vital functions within the body including promoting energy production, supporting a healthy immune system and transporting oxygen through the blood to the lungs and muscles.

 The most common symptom of iron deficiency is fatigue but what will be of interest to my fit friends is that loss of endurance, high exercise heart rate, low power, frequent injury, recurring illness, and loss of interest in exercise and irritability are also symptoms.
-Other symptoms include poor appetite, and increased incidence and duration of colds and infections.
+Other symptoms include poor appetite, increased incidence and duration of colds and infections, hair loss, heart palpitations, dizziness when standing and unusual thirst, oh and constant tiredness!
 Do any of these correlate to you?
 If so a blood test will confirm.

 Two different forms of iron occur in the diet, haem iron and non-haem iron.

 + Approximately 50-60% of haem iron is found in animal sources such as liver, lean red meat, poultry, fish, oysters, clams, shellfish, kidney and heart.

 + Non-haem iron comes from plant sources and dairy products and makes up approximately 85% of the average intake.

 However, it’s important to note that our body absorbs haem iron and non-haem iron differently.

 Did you know that food sources that contain haem iron are absorbed 2 to 3 times more readily than that of non-haem iron food sources?
 This, unfortunately, may pose a problem for those of us that follow a vegetarian or vegan diet because we may not be consuming the recommended daily intake (RDI) of iron strictly from consuming plant sources and dairy products.